On P^1-stabilization in unstable motivic homotopy theory: Preliminaries on unstable and stable motivic homotopy theory

-where $i \geq 2$.
-Write $|-|_{\mathbf{I}}$ for $\colim_{\mathbf{I}}$.
-The above is an $\mathbf{I}$-diagram of fiber sequences with $1$-connected base, so it follows from Proposition~\ref{prop:realizationfibrations} (which uses the assumption $k$ is perfect because of the implicit appeal to the unstable connectivity theorem) that
+where $j \geq 2$ by assumption.
+The above is a $\mathbf I$-diagram of fiber sequences with $1$-connected base, so it follows from Proposition~\ref{prop:realizationfibrations} (which uses the assumption $k$ is perfect because of the implicit appeal to the unstable connectivity theorem) that